RanaAlsayyari/UI-Projects---Figma/README.md

 # Figma UI Projects
+Welcome to my collection of Figma UI projects!
+This repository showcases various user interface designs that I have created.

 ### Bayyen - بيّن
 Our Quranthon project secured a spot among the top 20 out of 250 globally.
 We introduced an AI and gamification-driven solution to enhance Quran learning for individuals with hearing loss. 🌐💡